jnsturgis/JNS_PySpec/README.md

 handling programs as found on various different types of instrument.
 Often excellent instruments are rendered almost useless by bad data manipulation programs hiding behind proprietry data formats etc.

+Using Python for the interface I hope to create a program that can be run as a stand alone program with a graphical user interface, and a package that can be used in python to facilitate spectral manipulation and analysis in a batch mode.